|

 My article followed one on the previous day by Cat Ellis, bestselling author of Prepping for a Pandemic.
 Little did I know when I wrote that article about the quarantine of 20 million people that everything was about to change.

-y the beginning of March, nearly the entire world had locked down as the virus spread across the globe.
+By the beginning of March, nearly the entire world had locked down as the virus spread across the globe.

-And now, here we are a year later, in the midst of the second wave of that virus.
+midst of the second wave of that virus.
 It's been deeply politicized, used to grab power, and used to divide Americans into mask vs. no-mask tribes.

 So much can happen in a year.